 Under 18 years Free

-* Surcharges may apply for special events
+* Due to capacity it is recommended to book.
+Surcharges may apply for special events

 On an unassuming suburban Christchurch street sits the internationally significant Kate Sheppard House.